 The idea of starting a new business attracts one more question – How much amount of share capital should be introduced?
 This does not bar the promoters who are looking for Online Company Registration as well.
 The promoters are always puzzled about the minimum capital requirements for private limited company with share capital.
 The business that demands infusing higher amount of capital can be planned easily as per the requirement.

 The struggle starts when the proposed business requires involvement of nominal amount.
 Here, there is always a question on what amount of capital should be included, especially when funds are scarce for the co-founders.

 Therefore, we shall now discuss on what is the minimum amount required for starting a private limited company and in which manner capital shall be introduced.
 Indian Companies Act, 2013 prescribe the minimum share capital for private company registration.
 Where the minimum criteria are provided to keep Rs 100,000 as Authorised Capital, the requirement of minimum paid-up capital is removed by said Act.
-Before registering company, it is in interest of the promoters to know about these two terms and types of capital.
+Before registering a company, it is in the interest of the promoters to know about these two terms and types of capital.